nesk/network.js/README.md

 `download` : *true* for download, *false* for upload.

 `twoRequests` allows you to run two requests with a single use of `startRequest()`.
 If `download` is set at *true*, it will start with the downloading test and will continue with the uploading test.
-If `download`is at *false*, it will do the opposite.
+If `download`is at *false*, it will do the opposite, upload first and download after.